Cyberpunk: Comics

-Video games
+Games

 There are many cyberpunk video games.
 Popular series include the Megami Tensei series, Kojima's Snatcher and Metal Gear series, Deus Ex series, Syndicate series, and System Shock and its sequel.
 Other games, like Blade Runner, Ghost in the Shell, and the Matrix series, are based upon genre movies, or role-playing games (for instance the various Shadowrun games).

-Several RPGs called Cyberpunk exist: Cyberpunk, Cyberpunk 2020, Cyberpunk v3.0 and Cyberpunk Red written by Mike Pondsmith and published by R. Talsorian Games, and GURPS Cyberpunk, published by Steve Jackson Games as a module of the GURPS family of RPGs.
+Several RPGs called Cyberpunk exist: Cyberpunk (later known as Cyberpunk 2013), Cyberpunk 2020, Cyberpunk v3.0 and Cyberpunk Red written by Mike Pondsmith and published by R. Talsorian Games, and GURPS Cyberpunk, published by Steve Jackson Games as a module of the GURPS family of RPGs.
 Cyberpunk 2020 was designed with the settings of William Gibson's writings in mind, and to some extent with his approval, unlike the approach taken by FASA in producing the transgenre Shadowrun game and its various sequels, which mixes cyberpunk with fantasy elements such as magic and fantasy races such as orcs and elves.
 Both are set in the near future, in a world where cybernetics are prominent.
 Iron Crown Enterprises released an RPG named Cyberspace, which was out of print for several years until recently being re-released in online PDF form.
-CD Projekt Red released Cyberpunk 2077, a cyberpunk open world first-person shooter/role-playing video game (RPG) based on the tabletop RPG Cyberpunk 2020, on December 10, 2020.
+CD Projekt Red released Cyberpunk 2077, a cyberpunk open world first-person shooter/role-playing video game (RPG) based on the tabletop RPG Cyberpunk, on December 10, 2020.

 In 1990, in a convergence of cyberpunk art and reality, the United States Secret Service raided Steve Jackson Games's headquarters and confiscated all their computers.
 Officials denied that the target had been the GURPS Cyberpunk sourcebook, but Jackson later wrote that he and his colleagues "were never able to secure the return of the complete manuscript; [...]
 The Secret Service at first flatly refused to return anything – then agreed to let us copy files, but when we got to their office, restricted us to one set of out-of-date files – then agreed to make copies for us, but said "tomorrow" every day from March 4 to March 26.
 On March 26 we received a set of disks which purported to be our files, but the material was late, incomplete and well-nigh useless."
 Steve Jackson Games won a lawsuit against the Secret Service, aided by the new Electronic Frontier Foundation.
 This event has achieved a sort of notoriety, which has extended to the book itself as well.
 All published editions of GURPS Cyberpunk have a tagline on the front cover, which reads "The book that was seized by the U.S. Secret Service!"
 Inside, the book provides a summary of the raid and its aftermath.

 Cyberpunk has also inspired several tabletop, miniature and board games such as Necromunda by Games Workshop.
-Netrunner is a collectible card game introduced in 1996, based on the Cyberpunk 2020 role-playing game.
+Netrunner is a collectible card game introduced in 1996, based on the Cyberpunk role-playing game.
 Tokyo NOVA, debuting in 1993, is a cyberpunk role-playing game that uses playing cards instead of dice.